openebs-archive/openebs-docs/docs/postgres.md

   postgresVersion: 'latest'
   pods:
     persistentVolume:
-      size: '100Gi'
+      size: '90Gi'
       storageClass: openebs-device
   prometheusAutobind: false
 ```

-In the above PostgresSQL cluster configuration file, the Storage Class used is **openebs-device** with a capacity of **100Gi**.
+In the above PostgreSQL cluster configuration file, the Storage Class used is **openebs-device** with a capacity of **90Gi**.
 So while scheduling Postgres pod, NDM will assign a matched block device which matches as per the requested capacity.

-Install StakcGres PostgreSQL application using the following way.
+Install StackGres PostgreSQL application using the following way.

 ```
 $ kubectl apply -f stackgres.yaml